Shrey0561/Customer-Retention-Analytics-A-Power-BI-Dashboard-on-Loyalty-Churn/README.md

 |Average Orders/Customer | 10.02      |
 ```
 ## Dashboard Preview
-A screenshot of the *Power BI dashboard* is included in the repository.
-The visual story walks through customer segmentation, repeat patterns, fraud flags, and at-risk revenue, offering stakeholders clear direction on where to focus their retention efforts.
+A visual snapshot of the Power BI dashboard is available in the repository.
+It presents customer segmentation, repeat behavior patterns, fraud indicators, and revenue-at-risk, all within a user-friendly, interactive interface tailored for stakeholder review.

 ![CRM dashboard preview](crm_dashboard_preview.png)

 ## SQL Queries Preview
-The following section gives you a hands-on look at the core components that drove this analysis, from the SQL structures that segmented churn risk to the Power BI visuals that made the insight pop.
+The following section provides a high-level view of the core SQL logic used in the analysis.
+From churn segmentation to fraud clustering and revenue cohorting, these queries represent the foundation of the insights delivered.

 ![CRM Table](crm_table.png)